Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/DataTypes.md

 - `0x01`: `Hidden`.
 The package is hidden from view in the loadout.
 - `0x02`: `Enabled`.
 The package is disabled in the loadout.
+- `0x04`: `InstalledAsDependency`.
+The package is installed as a dependency.

 Multiple flags can be combined to represent different states.
 For example: